Closeup of NBC-77 SOF CBRN gas mask filter canister

 Description

-• Compatible with standard 40mm NATO threaded respirators, which are widely available.
+• Compatible with standard 40mm NATO threaded respirators (Rd 40 × 1/7"), which are widely available and used around the world.

-• 20-year shelf life - save money long-term by not having to replace your filters every 5 years
+• 20-year shelf life when factory sealed, helping you save money over time by reducing the need to replace filters every 5–7 years.

-• Used by military personnel, CBRN specialists, and special operations forces all over the world
+• Used by military personnel, CBRN specialists, and special operations forces worldwide, providing proven performance in real-world conditions.

-• Filter all known CBRN agents, including radioactive iodine, rated for A2B2E2K2HgSXP3 D R.
+• Filters all known CBRN agents, including radioactive iodine, and is rated A2B2E2K2HgSXP3 D R REACTOR under EN 14387.

 Technical Data Breathing Resistance in Pa Breathing Resistance in Pa